bamoha/converter-demo/README.md

 The demo site can be found at https://bamoha-converter.netlify.app/

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.6.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.6 and upgraded to verion 13.0.0.

 ## Development server